neongreen/artyom.me/haskell-faq.md

 # What is Haskell?

-It's a programming language, like C++, Java, Python, or Javascript (but it's rather different from all languages I listed).
+It's a programming language, like C++, Java, Python, or Javascript (but it's rather different from all these languages).

 # Is this going to be Haskell propaganda?